Student visa for study in Japan

 You can also work up to 8 hours a day during long school breaks (e.g. Summer holidays), with the school's permission.
 This is great as you get to practice your Japanese in real life situations, contribute to society and help cover living expenses.

-Please know that the first year's tuition must be paid in advance to the school, once your initial visa application is accepted.
+Please know that the tuition must be paid in advance to the school, once your initial visa application is accepted.

 Since on a student visa, you can only work part-time up to 28 hours a week, it is not possible to pay for tuition, accommodation, living expenses(food +transport) with just a part-time job.